Workday/canvas-kit/modules/tooltip/react/README.md

 #### title: string | React.ReactNode

-> If present, this will switch the Tooltip into a simpler to use mode where the Tooltip component
-> can wrap a target and `title` is the contents of the tooltip.
-This should be a string in most
-> cases.
-HTML is supported, but only text is understood by assistive technology.
-This is true for
+> This should be a string in most cases.
+HTML is supported, but only text is understood by assistive
-> both `label` and `describe` modes.
+> technology.
+This is true for both `label` and `describe` modes.

 #### children: React.ReactNode

-> The contents of the target for the Tooltip.
+> The target (anchor element) for the Tooltip.
 >
 > **Note:** This **must** be an Element, StyledComponent or any other component that forwards extra
 > props to an Element.
 Tooltip works running `React.cloneElement` on the children and adds extra